sonatype-nexus-community/iq-success-metrics2/README.md

 These additional files include list of policy violations, applications scanned last date, list of components in quarantine (nxrm3) and list of waivers.

-All files are created in the current directory ie. reports2.
+The files are created in the reports2 directory

 (Make sure to return to the main directory ie. successmetrics).